 Hawthorn berries are high in amino acids, minerals, pectin, vitamin C, polyphenols, and flavonoids like quercetin and rutin.

-Ingredients: Hawthorne leaf, flower, and berries; Hibiscus, Cinnamon, Ginger root, Cardamom, all organic, all love
+Ingredients: Hawthorne leaf, flower, and berries; Hibiscus, Cinnamon chips, Ginger root, all organic, all love

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.
 Please see your healthcare practitioner for any questions or concerns.